$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: Introduction

-In Section 6 we discuss completely regular codes in the block graphs of Steiner triple system.
-These objects are in the scope of current study, as the minimum possible value of $L_{\infty}$ norm for nowhere-zero integer eigenvectors is attained on a vector arising from a specific completely regular code (see Proposition \ref{CRC1}).
-From perspective of Cameron-Liebler line classes \cite{CL}, the completely regular codes in the block graphs of Steiner triple system with the covering radius $1$ and the first eigenvalue are of interest as they provide one of different variations \cite{DIMS}, \cite{BDIM} of such objects.
-The block graph of projective (Hamming) Steiner triple system of order $2^r-1$ is isomorphic to the Grassmann graph $J_2(r,2)$ and all such completely regular codes are exactly Cameron-Liebler line classes in $PG(n-1,2)$.
-We conjecture that these codes comprise only the following classic examples of Cameron-Liebler line classes: a point, hyperplane and nonincident point-hyperplane pair (see Problem 2 in Section 6) and show that there are no other codes for STSs of orders $13$ and $15$.
-These codes in the block graphs of Steiner triple systems and affine Steiner triple systems in particular, were considered in \cite{GP}, where these objects and the above mentioned conjecture were treated from the perspective of small support eigenvectors of the block graphs.
+In Section 6 we discuss completely regular codes in the block graphs of Steiner triple systems.
+These objects are in the scope of current study, as the minimum possible value of the $L_{\infty}$ norm of nowhere-zero integer eigenvectors is attained on a vector arising from a specific completely regular code (see Proposition \ref{CRC1}).
+From the perspective of Cameron-Liebler line classes \cite{CL}, the completely regular codes in the block graphs of the Steiner triple systems with the covering radius $1$ and the first eigenvalue are of interest as they provide one of different variations \cite{DIMS}, \cite{BDIM} of such objects.
+The block graph of the projective (Hamming) Steiner triple system of order $2^r-1$ is isomorphic to the Grassmann graph $J_2(r,2)$ and all such completely regular codes are exactly Cameron-Liebler line classes in $PG(n-1,2)$.
+We conjecture that these codes comprise only the following classic examples of Cameron-Liebler line classes: a point, hyperplane and nonincident point-hyperplane pair (see Problem 2 in Section 6) and show that there are no other codes for the STSs of orders $13$ and $15$.
+These codes in the block graphs of Steiner triple systems and affine Steiner triple systems in particular, were considered in \cite{GP}, where these objects and the conjecture above were treated from the perspective of small support eigenvectors of the block graphs.